Sula Matovu: Erbil SC

 In August 2012, Matovu completed a one-year move to Erbil SC.
 Matovu made his Erbil S.C debut after coming as a substitute in the 76th min in a 5–1 win over Malaysian Kelantan F.C in the Asian Quarter Final 1st Leg in Erbil city on 18 September 2012.

 On 25 September 2012, in the 2nd Leg of Asian Quarter Final, Matovu scored his Erbil SC a debut goal in 37th min in a 1–1 draw with Kelantan ensuring Erbil S.C advance to the Asian Semi-finals.
 On 3 November 2012, he came as a substitute on the 46th min in the Asian Cup Final against Al Kuwait and Erbil S.C went on to lose 4–0.

 On 24 November 2012, Matovu scored his Iraq-Kurdish league debut goal in the 7th min in the 3–2 win over Al Sulimaniya.

 BK Häcken

 After an impressive season with Iraq side Erbil SC, Swedish Allsvenskan side BK Häcken invited him for 3 weeks trials where he impressed the technical team and becoming the fastest player in the club history and was signed.
-He scored his first goal for BK Häcken in a 3–1 win against FC Dallas in a preseason match and ever since he has remained an impressive figure for the Gothenburg based side BK Häcken.
+He scored his first goal for BK Häcken in a 3–1 win against FC Dallas in a preseason match.